How to Build a Sales Process in 8 Steps (Free Template) for 2023

 Target the wrong people, and you'll waste a ton of time.

-This process differs for every company, so focus on what works for your company.
+The lead generation process differs for every company, so focus on what works for your company.
 Remember, your sales process should be a living document, so don't worry about getting it 100% right the first time.

 In the beginning, your prospects are likely broken down into two groups: